(Note: My photos and records of this trip got lost in another life.)

 All I could do was repeat the word “Gracias” and shake every hand I could find while my stunned companions waded across to meet us.
 Then, like a dream, the angels were again hidden in the lush foliage of a tropical forest.

 The three of us continued our trip in awe struck silence.
-In Ixtapa, a little past Zihuatanejo, we rested in a palapa by the sea, ate aguacates con salsa wrapped in fresh tortillas, drank Tecate with lime, and toasted our belief in Mexico as a land of infinite Magic.
+Finally arriving in Manzanillo, we rested in a palapa by the sea, ate aguacates con salsa wrapped in fresh tortillas, drank Tecate with lime, and toasted our belief in Mexico as a land of infinite Magic.